 Live video or live streaming is another innovative way to get eyeballs.
-Statistics show that more than 80% of users saw more live video in 2016 compared to the previous year.
+A Livestream and New York Magazine survey showed that 81% of users saw more live video in 2016 compared to the previous year.
 This is presumably due to the increase in streaming websites and social media platforms that support live streaming.

 There’s also “snack ads” or very short videos with a running time of 10 seconds or less.
 The growing popularity of GIFs and short-form videos have made snack ads an acceptable means of garnering audience engagement.

 Today, search engines favor topic-based content clusters more than keywords as part of recent algorithmic enhancements.
 As the name suggests, content clusters let you devise groups of content around a single topic.
 Certain long-tail keywords are at the core of these clusters.
 You can rank higher on search engine results pages if you use this digital marketing strategy to demonstrate your expertise in a particular subject matter.